 We should reasonably expect severe enforcement activities in 2015, then.
 Let’s look at the bigger picture of healthcare breaches over the last half-decade.

-Getting a sense of the last five years is helpful because September 2009 was the month it became legally required to notify the government of breaches, according to Lynsey Mitchel of the National Law Review.
+According to Lynsey Mitchel of the National Law Review, getting a sense of the last five years is helpful because September 2009 was the month it became legally required to notify the government of breaches.
 Here are the statistics she compiled:

 - 1170 data breaches, September 2009 – early December 2014